lemon07r/FerrisFire/README.md

 **Mouse stops working entirely**: The grab was successful but something went wrong.
 Close FerrisFire or kill the process - your mouse will return to normal.

 **No devices listed**: You might not have permission to read `/dev/input/event*` files.
 Verify group membership and re-login.
+Try enabling "Show all input devices" to see everything.
+You can also try running with sudo.

 ## License